 “It was inspirational to see people from all parts of our community come out to support us and help save lives from cancer,” said Sheila Evans, Event Lead.
 “Together, we celebrated those surviving cancer, remembered loved ones lost, and took tangible action to make a difference.”

 Founded by Dr. Gordy Klatt in Washington in 1985, the Relay For Life movement is the world’s largest fundraising event to save lives from cancer.
 Uniting communities across the globe, we celebrate people who have battled cancer, remember loved ones lost, and take action for lifesaving change.
 During Relay For Life events, members of each team take turns walking or running around the track or path.
+Teams participate in fundraising in the months leading up to the event.

 Team registrations, survivor registrations, and donations can still be made by visiting www.relayforlife.org/mariontn.